gmolveau/starred/README.md

 - [shellerator](https://github.com/ShutdownRepo/shellerator) - Simple CLI tool for the generation of bind and reverse shells in multiple languages
 - [flakehell](https://github.com/life4/flakehell) - Flake8 wrapper to make it nice, legacy-friendly, configurable.
 - [pyAesCrypt](https://github.com/marcobellaccini/pyAesCrypt) - A Python 3 module and script that uses AES256-CBC to encrypt/decrypt files and streams in AES Crypt file format (version 2).
-- [tox](https://github.com/tox-dev/tox) - Command line driven CI frontend and development task automation tool
+- [tox](https://github.com/tox-dev/tox) - Command line driven CI frontend and development task automation tool.
 - [Open-Include](https://github.com/titoBouzout/Open-Include) - Will open file paths found under the cursor with ALT+D
-- [photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
+- [photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
 - [poetry](https://github.com/python-poetry/poetry) - Python dependency management and packaging made easy.
 - [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) - Cookiecutter template for a Python package.
 - [hexagonal-architecture-python](https://github.com/ajgrover/hexagonal-architecture-python) - An example backend implementing Hexagonal Architecture in Python using Flask and SqlAlchemy.